|Alma Mater:||McNeese St.|

 Dobson began his coaching career in the Pelican State with stops at Southeastern Louisiana, McNeese State and Barbe High School in Lake Charles.
 He directed his team at Barbe to a 5A state championship and gained valuable experience working at collegiate skills camps along with coaching on the international level.
 In the summer of 1999, his international team won the German Open.

 A former all-conference performer at Panola College in Carthage, Texas, Dobson went on to finish his collegiate baseball career at McNeese State where he graduated with a degree in health and human performance and English in 1997.

-Dobson and his wife, Katharine, have a nine-year-old son Trip.
+Dobson and his wife, Katharine, have a 10-year-old son Trip.
 They live in Baton Rouge.